 Not send my oldest to public school

-Our public school experience wasn’t awful, but – oh, my goodness! – the Kindergarten and first grade years are so much fun.
+Our public school experience wasn’t awful, but – oh, my goodness! – the kindergarten and first-grade years are so much fun.
 I wish I’d had Brianna home for them.
-There were some learning struggles that caused frustration, too.
-I think they might have been handled with much less frustration at home.
+In addition to missing the joy of learning with her during those years, there were also some learning struggles that caused frustration.
+We could have handled them with much less annoyance at home.

 Use All About Reading